 AMP’s 2022 Financial Wellness report reveals confidence about retirement is on the slide.
 Here are some big points to consider to help you start planning.

 Socialising with mates, enjoying leisurely activities and indulging in the odd trip away are all things that have likely crossed your mind when thinking about how you’ll spend retirement.

 Beyond that though, have you given much thought to the logistics and what it’ll cost?
-If you haven’t, there are a number of big points worth considering, which is where this checklist may come in handy.
+If you haven’t, you’re not alone.

 Do I have to retire by a certain age?